apache/druid/docs/operations/spark.md

 |`metadata.baseName`|The base name used when creating Druid metadata tables|No|`druid`|

 ### Druid Client Configs
 The configuration properties used to query the Druid cluster for segment metadata.
-Only used in the reader.
+Only used in the reader, and only if no schema is provided.

 |Key|Description|Required|Default|
 |---|-----------|--------|-------|